-3.5% in 1st Class counties.
+b.
+3.5% in 1st Class counties in Utah.

-† 4% in one county.
+c.
+4% in one Virginia county.

-\diamond 7% in Seattle and 2.8% in surrounding county.
+d.
+7% in the City of Seattle and 2.8% in King County which surrounds Seattle.

-In Colorado, the rate may not exceed 2% in 24 counties and is 9.75% in Denver.
-Louisiana parishes may impose hotel taxes up to 2%, with two exceptions: The rate is 3% in Orleans Parish, and in New Orleans it is 75¢ per occupied room per day if the hotel has less than 300 rooms, and \$1 per occupied room per day if it has 300 or more rooms.
 Michigan has an additional Convention Facility Development Tax, ranging from 1.5% to 6% for convention hotels based on total number of rooms.
-Two cities in Mississippi impose a daily charge-Jackson, 75¢ per occupied room per day and Newton, \$1 per occupied room per day.
+Two cities in Mississippi impose a daily charge-Jackson, 75¢ per occupied room per day; Newton, \$1 per occupied room per day.
 Missouri localities may impose two taxes with voter approval: a tourism sales tax up to 4% and a lodging tax up to 5%.
 Montana localities can impose a limited sales and use tax on lodgings.
-In Nevada, counties of up to 400,000 must impose a 1% lodgings tax, and counties of 400,000 or more a 2% lodg-ings tax.
-West Virginia counties may impose a 3% tax, and cities may impose a 6% tax.
+In Nevada, counties of up to 400,000 must impose a 1% lodgings tax, and counties of 400,000 or more a 2% lodgings tax.
+West Virginia cities may impose a 6% tax and counties a 3% tax.